webix-hub/docs/data/datatable/sorting.md

 ###Sorting by visible text

-Sorting by visible text is enabled width the help of **"text"** sorting mode that switches on **string** comparison for the values actually displayed in datatable columns.
+Sorting by visible text is enabled with the help of the **"text"** sorting mode that switches on **string** comparison for the values actually displayed in datatable columns.

 It takes into account column values defined by **templates**  and collection **values** rather than IDs: